geoserver/geoserver/doc/en/user/source/configuration/globalsettings.rst

 These check boxes can be used to toggle Date of Modification on Workspaces, Stores, Layers, Layer Groups and Styles administration list pages.

-Time of Creation can be seen by hovering mouse over the dates.
+Time of Modification can be seen by hovering the mouse cursor over the dates.